-- b.
-A Lecturer IV will be recalled before a Lecturer III except - as specifically provided for in Article XIV., Provisions for Special Case Appointments; or - ii. when the Employer can demonstrate a clear and convincing case that the Lecturer III's expertise, ability, and performance relevant to the assignment in question exceeds that of the Lecturer IV. - c.
+- expertise, ability, and performance relevant to the assignment in question exceeds that of the Lecturer IV. - c.
 A Lecturer III/IV may be recalled before a Lecturer I/II or Intermittent Lecturer in the situation where the affected Lecturers have all taught the course. - d.
 When no Employees eligible for recall have presumption of renewal, the Employer may consider applications from external candidates.
 In the case of internal candidates not covered by E.2. above, an external candidate may be selected for the available position if the external candidate's expertise, ability, and performance relevant to the assignment in question exceeds that of the internal candidate. - 5.
-Whenever possible, all Employees on layoff status will be notified via U.S. mail and/or electronic mail by the academic unit and given an opportunity to apply for appointment opportunities.
+Whenever possible, all Employees on layoff status will be notified via electronic mail by the academic unit and given an opportunity to apply for appointment opportunities.
 It is the responsibility of the Employee on the layoff status list to provide current contact information to the academic unit and current application materials. - 6.
 If an Employee rejects an offer of recall and provides written notice of the rejection with the reason(s) for the rejection to the academic unit in a timely manner, the Employee's layoff status will continue, and the Employee will be given the same rights to notice and opportunities for recall while on layoff status as the Employee had prior to rejecting the offer.
-If the Employee rejects the first offer of recall, but does not provide written notice as described above, the academic unit is under no obligation to offer the Employee rejects offers of recall opportunity.
-If an Employee rejects offers of recall in any three (3) separate semesters while on layoff status, the academic unit is under no obligation to offer the Employee another recall opportunity.
+If the Employee rejects the first offer of recall, but does not provide written notice as described above, the academic unit is under no obligation to offer the Employee another recall opportunity.
+If an Employee rejects offers of recall in any three (3) separate semesters while on layoff status, the academic unit is under no obligation to offer the Employee another recall opportunity. - 7.
+Individuals on full layoff with recall rights who apply for an open position within the bargaining unit and meet the required qualifications will be guaranteed an interview.
+This guarantee will last for the duration of the Employee's full layoff as defined above.
+For individuals on partial layoff, the Employee must contact the HR representative from the area in which they received their layoff to notify them of the application to the open position in order to guarantee an interview if the Employee meets the required qualifications.
+Individuals who are on full layoff are also encouraged to contact their HR representative if they apply for open positions within the bargaining unit.